pithymaxim/teaching/Rscraps/PR_synth/readme.md

 ## R code ##

-The rest happens in R. All the R code is called from `master.R` in order.
-Since it's short, we reproduce `master.R` below (except for loading the packages and setting the directory):
+The rest happens in R. All the R code is called from `master.r` in order.
+Since it's short, we reproduce `master.r` below (except for loading the packages and setting the directory):

 ```R
 # Load Stata files, build outcomes, save to RDS